SpaceX Crew Dragon completes fiery emergency evacuation test before first astronaut mission - The Media HQ

 Boeing suffered a setback when its Starliner spacecraft malfunctioned during an orbital test flight in December, and it is unknown when the vehicle will be ready for crewed missions.

 The final certification of the SpaceX Crew Dragon could however take place in the coming weeks.
-Lueders said SpaceX would conduct at least two additional tests of the Crew Dragon parachute system in the coming days.
+Lueders said SpaceX will conduct at least two additional tests of the Crew Dragon parachute system.

 The capsule has already demonstrated that it can fly in orbit and dock independently with the International Space Station: it completed an unmanned demonstration mission in March 2019.